jackmorrison12/personal-site/content/notes/rdds.md

 The time per iteration of PageRank was:

-- 171 seconds in Hadoop
+- 171 seconds in Hadoop - needs to materialise results and write them to disk
 - 72 seconds on Basic Spark
-- 23 seconds on Spark with co-partitioning
+- 23 seconds on Spark with co-partitioning - faster as joins can be executed more efficiently